AnimaApp/anima-sdk/README.md

 * **Figma** -> Converts Figma designs into high-quality code.
 * **Websites** (Early Preview) -> Converts website URLs into high-quality code.
+* **Prompts** (Early Preview) -> Converts text descriptions into high-quality code.

+Check [`example-server`](/example-server) to see a thin example on how to expose an endpoint to call Anima API.

-Here are some examples of how to use the Anima SDK to generate code from any Figma design or website.
+Here are some snippets of how to use the Anima SDK to generate code from any Figma design, website, or text prompt.

 ## Example: Figma to Code